asleepinglion/ng6-cli/docs/cli-architecture.md

 It was important during the development of the CLI to make sure it was not only easy to maintain & refactor the code by using SOLID principles, but also that commands, templates, and even the CLI itself is easy to extend and customize.

 To make things easy, dynamic, and extendable, the CLI uses the [Simple Inheritance Model](#simple_inheritance_model) for ES5.
-To make the code easy to maintain and refactor, several declarative libaries were created to generate new files, reflect information about the code, and refactor the code using the Abstract Syntax Tree (AST).
+To make the code easy to maintain and refactor, several declarative libraries were created to generate new files, reflect information about the code, and refactor the code using the Abstract Syntax Tree (AST).

 #### Why ES5?

 We chose ES5 because we wanted to maximize our support Node engines (as many are still using Node 4) and even more so because we wanted to maximize our ability to load commands & templates at run-time.
 Using the latest Node engine or requiring Babel to transpile felt a bit too limiting and complex.
 It also just keeps things relatively simple during development when your using a number of symlinks between many connected projects.

-## Applciation Structure
+## Application Structure

 The application is composed of templates, commands, and a number of single purpose class libraries that provide most of the functionality in a resusable, declarative form.